-To test the practicality and effectiveness of its Emergency Action Plan, the University conducts numerous periodic emergency response exercises, at least, once a year, such as orientations, table top exercises, drills, and functional simulated emergency testing.
-These exercises may be announced or unannounced and are designed to assess and evaluate the emergency plans and capabilities of the University.
-The results of all fire drills and evacuations are noted and evaluated by the Department of Public Safety the week following the drills and evaluations.
+To test the practicality and effectiveness of its Emergency Action Plan, the University conducts numerous periodic emergency response exercises, at least, once a year, which may include orientations, table top exercises, drills, test notifications, and/or functional simulated emergency testing.
+These exercises may be announced or unannounced via email and are designed to assess and evaluate the emergency plans and capabilities of the University.
+The results of all fire drills and evacuations are documented and evaluated by the Department of Public Safety the week following the drills and evaluations.
 The Department of Public Safety will contact the building manager to discuss any concerns with the execution of the evacuation procedures.
 The building manager is then expected to re-educate his or her building staff on proper fire and evacuation procedures.